-My teacher refused to undergo coronary angiography at first, but agreed a month later.
+My teacher refused to undergo coronary angiography at first but agreed a month later.
 It revealed severe three-vessel disease, but she refused surgery or intervention.
 She was asymptomatic on medical therapy for a while.
-A year later due to recurrent chest pain she had three coronary stents implanted successfully, after which she no longer had chest pain.
+A year later due to recurrent chest pain, she had three coronary stents implanted successfully, after which she no longer had chest pain.
 She had several admissions for hypertension, fracture of the femur, inappropriate ADH, urinary tract infections as well as depression.
-The psychiatric illness deserves more discussion.
+Psychiatric illness deserves more discussion.

 When real medicine is lacking and ignorance predominates in the illiterate society, therapeutic myths become very common.
 One of the pre-Islamic Arab myths was the belief that drinking a king’s blood could cure patients with rabies.
-Of course they did not kill kings to drink their blood, but the king may denate blood when he had Hijama i.e. blood letting treatment (2).
+Of course, they did not kill kings to drink their blood, but the king may donate blood when he had Hijama i.e. bloodletting treatment (2).
 Another bizarre therapeutic use by my teacher was urine.
-When her child developed whooping cough she sent me with bowl to get urine from a specific family.
+When her child developed whooping cough she sent me with a bowl to get urine from a specific family.
 That family was used to donating their son’s urine for treatment.
 The myth was that whooping cough could be cured with urine from a boy with mixed blood; half white and half black.

 I am aware of the fact that Morarji Desai, Prime Minister of India (1977-79) was well known for advocating Urine Therapy.
-He was advised to try drinking his own urine when he was in his 40s to cure hemorrhoids.
-He did and his hemorrhoids got better.
-After that he continued the practice for life.
-With the help of his urine therapeutic practice he lived until the age of 99.
+He was advised to try drinking his own urine when he was in his 40s to cure haemorrhoids.
+He did and his haemorrhoids got better.
+After that, he continued the practice for life.
+With the help of his urine therapeutic practice, he lived until the age of 99.
 The idea of drinking urine did not fade away yet.
 NASA is currently preparing astronauts to drink their own recycled urine.

 My teacher main problem now is weakness and lack of energy.
 She will have further work up in the clinic soon.
-The fact that she and some of her age group who grew up with the primitive medical care I described above, survived to the age of 85 years, and is credit to their genes, life style and recent progress in medical care in the Gulf.
+The fact that she and some of her age group who grew up with the primitive medical care I described above, survived to the age of 85 years, and is a credit to their genes, lifestyle and recent progress in medical care in the Gulf.